azap2124/e-commerce_study/README.md

 WHERE countries_level = 'medium';
 ```
 ### Is there a relationship between merchant profile pictures and sales?
-* There's a significant difference between products where merchants have profile pictures to those who don't
+There's a significant difference between products where merchants have profile pictures to those who don't.
+This could mean that customers perceive profiles with profile pictures as trustworthy and credible.
 * Products where merchants have a profile pictures sold a lot more units than those who don't have a profile picture
 * Has profile picture sold on average: 7,617 units
 * Does not have a profile picture sold on average: 3,824 units